exasol/cloudwatch-adapter/doc/design.md

 `dsn~exasol-credentials-from-kms~1`

-This adapter read the credentials for the Exasol database from an AWS Key Management Service.
+This adapter reads the credentials for the Exasol database from an AWS Key Management Service.
 By that they are stored securely.

-**Not yet implemented**

 Covers:

-* req~secure-store-exasol-credentials~1
+* `req~secure-store-exasol-credentials~1`

+Needs: impl, itest